adaalkimacikyoll/Dilo-AI-Emotional-Support-Companion/README.md

 # 🌻 Dilo — Your AI Emotional Support Companion
 > !!!!
 This is a demo version.
 The project is still actively being developed.

-Dilo is an AI-powered mental wellness chat app designed to make emotional support feel personal, warm, and accessible.
+Dilo is an AI-powered mental wellness chat website designed to make emotional support feel personal, warm, and accessible.
 Whether you need a friendly conversation or a more reflective, psychologist-style interaction — Dilo adapts to you.

 ## Features